ScreenFlow

 Screen Recording & Media

 Screen recording is a key feature of ScreenFlow, and the program excels at capturing video.
-When you choose to make a new screen recording, you’ll be prompted with a dialog box for capture settings such source and audio options.
+When you choose to make a new screen recording, you’ll be prompted with a dialog box for capture settings such as source and audio options.

 If you want to show yourself as well, you can choose to capture video from your webcam.
 All Mac computers have a built-in camera, but if you prefer an external or third-party recorder, you can choose this instead.
-The same applies to using the built-in microphone or your own recording device.
+The same applies to using the built-in microphone or your recording device.

 The second page of options is a little bit more specific, such as the framerate you prefer, or if you want to record for a specific amount of time.
 While the default frame rate should be fine for most users, you may want to consider lowering it (if your computer has limited RAM) or raising it (if you’re recording something technical and have the computing power to compensate).